Cooking and Drinking

 It was through the genealogy research.
 I've done over the years that I happen upon many family members as a migrated across Massachusetts in New York in into Pennsylvania.
 Some members went into Vermont and did some quite notable things such as built what was called the T Faye, Tavern and it was the meeting place for the green Mountain boys and Ethan Allen during the revolutionary war.
 It was from that place that Ethan Alan attacked for Ticonderoga and took it from the British.
 Along with other Faye, family members writing the declaration of independence from England for the state of Vermont.
 The attack on Fort Ticonderoga was ordered by President Washington in order to capture the cannons at the fort and have them taken to New York City.
 I believe in preparation for an English Invasion.

-The catamount tavern built by Stephen Faye.
-Much literature on the family in Vermont along with Ethan Alan and the Green Mountain boys, which he was a party of.
+The catamount tavern built by Stephen Fay.
+Much literature on the family in Vermont along with Ethan Alan and the Green Mountain Boys, which he was a part of.